• Post a Project

 by Cody Jensen, Founder & CEO at Searchbloom

-AI agents and LLMs are already shaping what does and doesn’t get seen online.
-They scan, summarize, and filter information before a user even clicks.
+AI agents and LLMs scan, summarize, and filter information before a user even clicks.
 That means in a world increasingly powered by automation, your website and content might be invisible if it isn’t optimized for machine readers.
-This article explores the rise of agentic web optimization, why it matters, what’s changing, and how to prepare your site for visibility in the age of AI.

 Many marketers may still be focusing on rankings or traffic.
 They could be adjusting meta tags, rewriting introductions, testing page speed, and auditing internal links.
-These tasks are still critical, but there are additional opportunities when optimizing for AI agents or LLMs.
+While these tasks are still critical, the landscape has changed, and there are additional opportunities when optimizing for AI agents or LLMs.

 Looking for a SEO agency?